 - 1. To devote sufficient time and energy to the Tpas business.
-This includes: - Preparation for meetings - Attendance at meetings as required - Keeping up to date with resident and housing issues - Other occasional activities as outlined below - 2.
+This includes: - Preparation for meetings - · Attendance at meetings as required - Keeping up to date with resident and housing issues - Other occasional activities as outlined below - 2.
 To participate in the management and control of Tpas activity including: - Generating strategic options - Financial and business monitoring - Establishing plans, policies and objectives - Ensuring plans are implemented and evaluating performance - Reviewing activity and deciding on appropriate action - 3.
 To form and maintain constructive working relationships with other board members and to play a full part in the work of the board as a group - 4.
-To work with Tpas staff to review/develop activity e.g. as member of sub-committee/working party e.g. Audit Committee - 5.
-To represent Tpas in the outside world and to help foster good relationships with members, funders, statutory bodies etc. To promote the good name of Tpas at all times - 6.
-When requested to participate in the recruitment of senior Tpas staff - 7.
-When necessary, to participate in other employment functions e.g. being a member of an appeals committee, pay panel etc. - 8.
-To be a lead member of a key area of Tpas focus to be the main point of contact for staff on this issue and to update the board as necessary
+To work with Tpas staff to review/develop activity e.g. as member of sub-committee - 5.
+To represent Tpas in the outside world and to help foster good relationships with members, clients, statutory bodies etc. To promote the good name of Tpas at all times - 6.
+When requested to participate in the recruitment of senior Tpas staff

-Board of Directors 2016/17
+Board of Directors 2018/19

-The table below shows the current board of directors
+The table below shows the current board of directors.
+John Giesen is the Chair.

-Tenant representatives Landlord representatives Independent representatives Vacant Simon Martin Term: 2016 - 2019 Org: Paragon Community Housing Group Alison Inman Role: Vice Chair of the Board Term: 2013 - 2016 Carole Burchett Term: 2013 - 2016 Org: Soha Housing Lisa Pickard Term: 2014 - 2017 Org: Leeds and Yorkshire Housing Chris Graham Term: 2016 - 2019 Tenants Forum Org: Leeds and Yorkshire Housing Leslie Channon Term: 2016 - 2019 Caritas Charles Lynn Clayton Org: Cottsway Housing Term: 2014 - 2017 Org: Alliance Homes Term: 2016 - 2019
+Tenant representatives Landlord representatives Independent representatives Vacant Simon Martin Term: 2016 - 2019 Org: PA Housing Alison Inman Term: 2016 - 2019 Vacant Term: 2019-2022 Vacant Term: 2017-2020 Chris Graham Term: 2016 - 2019 Leslie Channon Term: 2016 - 2019 Org: Cottsway Housing Caritas Charles Vice Chair Term: 2017-2020 Org: Alliance Homes Lynn Clayton Term: 2016 - 2019